Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 Latombe + NOYB

 The court challenge is live.
-Philippe Latombe, a French MP, challenged the DPF before the EU General Court.
+Philippe Latombe, a French MP, took the DPF to the EU General Court.
 The General Court dismissed his challenge in September 2025.
-But Latombe appealed to the full CJEU in October 2025, where both Safe Harbor and Privacy Shield were struck down.
+He didn't stop there.
+In October 2025, Latombe appealed to the full CJEU, the same court that struck down both Safe Harbor and Privacy Shield.
 A ruling is unlikely before late 2027.

 In the US, your analytics script might be a wiretap